mobxjs/mobx/README.md

 * Build [high performing](mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/) React applications without Flux or Immutable data structures.
 * Predictable behavior: all views are updated synchronously and atomically.

-## What others are saying...

-> _Elegant!
-I love it!_
-> &dash; Johan den Haan, CTO of Mendix

-> _We ported the book Notes and Kanban examples to Mobservable.
-Check out [the source](https://github.com/survivejs/mobservable-demo) to see how this worked out.
-Compared to the original I was definitely positively surprised.
-Mobservable seems like a good fit for these problems._
-> &dash; Juho Vepsäläinen, author of "SurviveJS - Webpack and React" and jster.net curator

-> _Great job with Mobservable!
-Really gives current conventions and libraries a run for their money._
-> &dash; Daniel Dunderfelt

-> _I was reluctant to abandon immutable data and the PureRenderMixin, but I no longer have any reservations.
-I can't think of any reason not to do things the simple, elegant way you have demonstrated._
-> &dash;David Schalk, fpcomplete.com

 ## The essentials

 Mobservable can be summarized in two functions that will fundamentally simplify the way you write React applications.
-Lets take a look at this really really simple timer application:
+Let's start by building a really really simple timer application:

 ```javascript
 var timerData = {